-The spread of COVID-19 forced restaurants to close their dining rooms and quickly pivot to takeout and delivery.
+The spread of COVID-19 forced restaurants to close their dining rooms and quickly pivot to online ordering and delivery.
 And with this unprecedented shift to delivery-only dining, restaurateurs are quickly becoming familiar with a new term: no-contact delivery.

 A radical departure from the hospitality industry’s signature “service with a smile” mentality, no-contact delivery is uncharted territory for restaurants.
-But with growing pressure to flatten the curve, no-contact delivery may be the only way for restaurants to keep the public safe, while making enough money to cover their costs, pay their staff, and ride out this storm.
+But with growing pressure to flatten the curve, no-contact food delivery may be the only way for restaurants to keep the public safe, while making enough money to cover their costs, pay their staff, and ride out this storm.

 Whether you’ve chosen to implement contactless delivery or are still considering it, we’ve got the tools you need to implement this at your restaurant.

 In this post you’ll learn: